- Collect and create with farm-fresh ingredients in Elgin

-Day 7: Knysna to Johannesburg & Storytelling Around the Fire
+Day 7: Transfer to Johannesburg, Storytelling Around the Fire

 Day 8: Soweto Township & Cooking Class

-In the morning head out for a half-day tour of the Soweto Township.
+Head out for a half-day tour of the Soweto Township in the morning.
 Take a bicycle or yellow tuk-tuk, or stroll around the Orlando West area with your local guide.
 You'll pass by historical sites and learn the history of this vibrant community.

-In the evening, join the chefs of the outdoor kitchen and restaurant and learn to cook the traditional way: in potjies (cast iron pots) over a fire.
+In the evening, join the outdoor kitchen and restaurant chefs and learn to cook the traditional way: in potjies (cast iron pots) over a fire.
 Combine the fresh vegetables and herbs from the on-site garden with local ingredients from the market, then blend it all with spices to stir up a typical Sowetan braai, a South African take on the barbecue.
-Enjoy your dinner under the starlight at the community park around the boma (an outdoor dining enclosure with a fire at the center)
+Enjoy dinner in the starlight at the community park around the boma (an outdoor dining enclosure with a fire at the center)

-In the morning, make your way to the Cradle of Humankind World Heritage Site, one of ten similar sites in the country.
-The area is famous for its complex of fossil-bearing caves, many of which contain a superbly preserved record of the evolution of humankind over the past 4 million years.
-It's the world's richest early hominin site, and boasts around 40% of all known human-ancestor fossils.
+In the morning, make your way to the Cradle of Humankind World Heritage Site, one of 10 similar sites in the country.
+The area is famous for its complex of fossil-bearing caves, many of which contain a superbly preserved record of the evolution of humankind over the past four million years.
+It's the world's richest early hominid site and boasts around 40 percent of all known human-ancestor fossils.
 The recent discovery of Homo naledi, a previously unknown species, in a remote and hard-to-access cave put the Cradle of Humankind back in the global spotlight.

 Day 10: Yeoville Culinary Tour & Dinner in the Sky

-In the morning, meet your guide and driver for a full-day culinary experience.
+Meet your guide and driver in the morning for a full-day culinary experience.
 Start in the 54-story Ponte Building, in an apartment on the top floor, for sweeping views of the city.
-Learn about the remarkable story of this building, which was once considered one of the most luxurious high-rise properties in Africa.
-After falling into decay in the 1990s the building is being revived, with a story that reflects the turbulent history of Johannesburg as a whole.
+Learn about the remarkable story of this building, which was once considered one of Africa's most luxurious high-rise properties.
+After falling into decay in the 1990s, the building is being revived with a story that reflects the turbulent history of Johannesburg as a whole.

-Visit a Nigerian bar and restaurant to sample a selection of yams, breadfruit, beans, goat stew, their take on spaghetti bolognese, and succulent fish.
-For a different cuisine stop at an Ethiopian restaurant where a variety of meats and vegetables are served atop injera, an Ethiopian sourdough flatbread.
-Follow up the meal with Ethiopian coffee—a cultural as well as a culinary experience.
+Visit a Nigerian bar and restaurant to sample a selection of yams, breadfruit, beans, goat stew, their take on spaghetti Bolognese, and succulent fish.
+For a different cuisine, stop at an Ethiopian restaurant where a variety of meats and vegetables are served atop injera, an Ethiopian sourdough flatbread.
+Follow up the meal with Ethiopian coffee—a cultural and culinary experience.

 Day 11: Depart Johannesburg